Wednesday, April 20, 2016

 Depending on the age and skill of your child, he or she may be able to do these alone, while others will require adult supervision.
 Of course, by all means, if you have time to take a break from your pre-holiday spring cleaning marathon, you won't regret enjoying making a craft or two with your children while bonding.

-First up is the adorable Jumping Origami Frogs and Lilly Pads craft by FamilyFun Magazine pictured at the top of this post which doubles as a fun game and is super easy to make.
-All your child needs is origami paper, paper cupcake liners and a few other supplies, then simply follow step by step to fold the frogs and create the lilly pads.
-Directions
+First up is the adorable Jumping Origami Frogs and Lilly Pads craft pictured at the top of this post which doubles as a fun game and is super easy to make.
+All your child needs is origami colored paper to fold the paper frogs, some paper cupcake liners and washable kids magic markers to number the cupcake liner lilly pads.

 Image from Martha Stewart